Choi Soon-sil, friend of former South Korea leader, jailed for 20 years

 Choi, who wore a dark blue coat and a badge bearing her prison number, showed little reaction as the sentence was passed.

-Choi's fellow-accused Shin Dong-bin, the chairman of the Lotte group which is South Korea's fifth-biggest conglomerate, was sentenced to two and a half years in prison.
+Choi's fellow-accused Shin Dong-bin, chairman of the Lotte group which is South Korea's fifth-biggest conglomerate, was given two and a half years in prison.

-He was arrested in court, having been out on bail during the trial.
+He was arrested in court, having been out on bail during the trial - but smiled calmly after he was sentenced, while his legal team looked grim.

 Former Park aide Ahn Jong-beom was jailed for six years.